TimVermant/RTS_Formations/README.md

 ### Combat behavior
 We not only need to determine the opponent selection in combat, we also determine the combat behavior of the formation, and we define five strategies for this: </br>

-&nbsp;   1.
-Overrun: While in this behavior, the formation will continuously keep pushing the units towards the opponent units </br>
+1. Overrun: While in this behavior, the formation will continuously keep pushing the units towards the opponent units </br>
-&nbsp;   2.
-Hold:    While in this behavior, the units will stop moving as long as the units are within range of their attacks</br>
+2. Hold:    While in this behavior, the units will stop moving and let the enemies come into their attack range</br>
-&nbsp;   3.
-Retreat: While in this behavior, units will attack the opponent units and during the cooldown period between attacks continuously retreat </br>
+3. Retreat: While in this behavior, units will attack the opponent units and during the cooldown period between attacks continuously retreat </br>
-&nbsp;   4.
-Bounce:  While in this behavior, units will attack the opponent units and during the first half the cooldown period retreat but will then during the second half move &nbsp;               toward the opponent</br>
+4. Bounce:  While in this behavior, units will attack the opponent units and during the first half the cooldown period retreat but will then during the second half move            toward the opponent</br>
-&nbsp;   5.
-Border: While in this behaviour, units will move outside of the opponents weapons range while the attacks are on cooldown and stand still until the cooldown has     &nbsp;                 ended</br>
+5. Border: While in this behaviour, units will move outside of the opponents weapons range while the attacks are on cooldown and stand still until the cooldown has                  ended</br>

 ## Conclusion
 To summarize, in order for the formations to work there are a few things we need:
-- Form the shape of the formation
+* Form the shape of the formation
-- Position the units inside of the formation
+* Position the units inside of the formation
-- Move the units in formation
+* Move the units in formation
-- Have every unit select a target opponent
+* Have every unit select a target opponent
-- Determine the combat behavior of the formation
+* Determine the combat behavior of the formation
 </br>
 I picked this topic because one of the first games I ever played when I was a kid was Age of Mythology which was an RTS game that came out in 2001.
 Although the RTS genre isn't that popular of a genre anymore, the logic behind battle formations is still quite fascinating and is surprisingly in-depth when it comes to how advanced you can have your formations behave in your game.
 I'm hoping that in the future this genre becomes popular again so we can see even more complex and intricate designs of new battle formations then we already have and explore how in depth one can go when creating these battle formations.  </br>